Student Undergraduate Research Club

-The Student Undergraduate Research Council (SURC) promotes awareness about undergraduate research opportunities at NAU.
+The Student Undergraduate Research Club (SURC) promotes awareness about undergraduate research opportunities at NAU.

 By generating awareness, SURC hopes to increase the number of students engaged in research, scholarly, or creative projects at NAU.
 We also want to convey to students studying in a variety of disciplines and coming from diverse backgrounds that doing research is beneficial for their academic and career development.
 The members of SURC believe that participating in undergraduate research is an important experience for anyone interested in gaining more knowledge and a deeper appreciation of their academic field.